Prerequisite/Corequisite Key

 3 credit hours

-Pre-requisite: P (RQ) SPAN-200 or SPAN-211 or placement
+P: SPAN-200 or SPAN-211 or placement and Program Director's approval

 This course focuses on close reading and analysis of selected texts in prose, poetry and drama.
-The primary objective of the course is to familiarize students with methods of interpretative criticism and with Spanish literary terminology.
+The primary objective of the course is to familiarize students with methods of interpretative criticism and with Hispanic literary terminology.
 This course is taught in Spanish.

 SPAN 231